BioDAS/biodas.github.io/wiki/DASworkshop200903Day3.md

 ### Searching, Filters and tags

-`A proposal was made and accepted that Andreas should post a proposal for adding the DAS search functionality to DAS under the 1.6E pages of the biodas wiki`
+`A proposal was made and accepted that Andreas should post a proposal for adding the DAS search functionality to DAS under the `[`1.6E`
+`spec`](http://www.biodas.org/wiki/DAS1.6E)` of the biodas wiki`